runtypes/runtypes/README.md

 ## Type guards

-In addition to providing a `check` method, runtypes can be used as [type guards](https://basarat.gitbook.io/typescript/type-system/typeguard):
+In addition to providing a `check` method, funtypes can be used as [type guards](https://basarat.gitbook.io/typescript/type-system/typeguard):

 ```ts
 function disembark(obj: {}) {